Deep Multimodal Learning with Missing Modality: A Survey: Applications and Datasets

-Typically, the goal of sentiment analysis is to classify the current emotional state by combining information from multiple modalities such as textual, auditory, and RGB information.
+Typically, the goal of affective computing is to classify the current emotional state by combining information from multiple modalities such as textual, auditory, and RGB information.
 This field has garnered significant attention due to its promising applications in various specific scenarios, including market research, health monitoring, and advertising.
-In the early stages of audio-visual sentiment analysis research, researchers discovered that facial detection algorithm in data collection devices sometimes failed to capture faces (e.g., due to occlusion) or the recorded audio is too noisy to use~\cite{cohen2004semisupervised, sebe2005multimodal}, resulting in some samples that only contained audio or image.
-Consequently, researchers began exploring methods to enable sentiment analysis models to continue functioning effectively when facing missing-modality samples.
-Currently, the datasets for applying sentiment analysis can be roughly divided into two categories.
-One type of dataset ~\cite{martin2006enterface, livingstone2018ryerson, cao2014crema, stappen2021muse, stappen2021muse-2, ringeval2013introducing, zheng2015investigating, zadeh2018multi, busso2008iemocap, busso2016msp, poria2018meld, yu2020ch, wollmer2013youtube, morency2011towards} involves using video, audio, text, and biosensors to determine human emotional states in real life or in movies.
-The other type~\cite{guerin2013ebdtheque, nguyen2018digital, matsui2017sketch} involves using text and images to assess emotional states in contexts such as comic books.
+In the early stages of audio-visual affective computing research, researchers discovered that facial detection algorithm in data collection devices sometimes failed to capture faces (e.g., due to occlusion) or the recorded audio is too noisy to use~\citep{cohen2004semisupervised, sebe2005multimodal}, resulting in some samples that only contained audio or image.
+Consequently, researchers began exploring methods to enable affective computing models to continue functioning effectively when facing missing-modality samples.
+Currently, the datasets for applying affective computing can be roughly divided into two categories.
+One type of dataset ~\citep{martin2006enterface, livingstone2018ryerson, cao2014crema, stappen2021muse, stappen2021muse-2, ringeval2013introducing, zheng2015investigating, zadeh2018multi, busso2008iemocap, busso2016msp, poria2018meld, yu2020ch, wollmer2013youtube, morency2011towards} involves using video, audio, text, and biosensors to determine human emotional states in real life or in movies.
+The other type~\citep{guerin2013ebdtheque, nguyen2018digital, matsui2017sketch} involves using text and images to assess emotional states in contexts such as comic books.
 Please refer to~\tabref{tab:dataset-comparison} for details.